scottious/google-analytics-dissection/README.md

 ## Passing values into a form

-If you want to injet the values into a form, start by adding the fields:
+If you want to inject the values into a form, start by adding the fields:

 ```html
 <input type="hidden" name="source" id="ga-source">